Located in Englewood, Kusanya is a nonprofit coffee shop & creative community gathering place.

 Single origins are from a specific country, region, or even farm.
 Each is specially roasted to bring out their unique flavor profile.
-We frequently roast Ethiopia, Sumatra, and El Salvador (in season).
+We frequently roast Ethiopia, Congo, and El Salvador (in season).

 Blends are more balanced and consistent coffees, consisting of beans from several origins.
 Our Wolf Blend has a smooth but robust flavor you are sure to love.

-You can buy our coffee by the pound at our brick-and-mortar location, Kusanya Cafe, online (for shipping within the continental United States), or at the Englewood Whole Foods Market.
+You can buy our coffee by the pound at our brick-and-mortar location, Kusanya Cafe, online (for shipping within the continental United States), or at Dill Pickle Food Co-Op in Logan Square.

 The work of Kusanya is sustained by community support and donors large and small.

 You can make a donation to support our continued work at the register or online (see pennies section below).